codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 ## Sequential vs. parallel promotions

-Promotion Flows can be modeled to run sequentially or in parallel to suit the unique requirements of any deployment process.
+Model your Promotion Flows to suit the unique requirements of any deployment process with sequential or parallel promotions.

 * **Sequential promotions**
   Sequential flows are linear, where changes are promoted from the previous to the next environment in the order in which they are defined.
-  This is the more common and traditional kind of Promotion Flow, where you start the flow from the development environment as the trigger environment, and then promote to the other target environments in succession.
+  This is the more common and traditional kind of Promotion Flow, where you start the flow from a trigger environment, usually the development environment, and then promote to the other target environments in succession.

 * **Parallel promotions**
   In a parallel flow, changes are promoted across multiple environments simultaneously.
-This promotion logic groups environments and creates promotions only _after_ the multiple environments in the group are healthy.
 This design is ideal when environments serve distinct purposes or when they can be updated independently without risk to other environments, such as promoting changes to multiple regional clusters that do not have cross-dependencies.
+  Parallel promotions are useful in multi-region setups, where you may want to promote changes to several regions before the final production environment.

-## Notes on Promotion Flows
+## Promotion Flow behavior: Key insights
-Here are a few additional factors to be aware of when creating Promotion Flows.
+Here are a few useful factors to be aware of when creating Promotion Flows.

 ### Trigger and target environments